 LDSS is the national learning disability and autism spectrum diagnosis dataset.
-It is run by the Scottish Consortium for Learning Disability (SCLD) with funding from the Scottish Government.
+It is run by SCLD with funding from the Scottish Government.

 LDSS processes take account of the gold standard for information sharing as set out in the Implementation Toolkit for Information Governance.
 No individual can be identified from information supplied to LDSS.
 The LDSS database follows the guidance on acceptable anonymisation as set out by the Confidentiality and Security Advisory Group Scotland2.